jenkins-x/jx-docs/content/en/v3/admin/guides/cluster-recovery/cluster-demo.md

 # Cluster applications and services

-Jenkins X embraces GitOps, details of any application or configuration are stored declaratively in Git.
-Jenkins X recommends using external storage if you require persistence to be preserved.
+JayeX embraces GitOps, details of any application or configuration are stored declaratively in Git.
+JayeX recommends using external storage if you require persistence to be preserved.
 Cloud Storage buckets are great at achieving this.
-With that said Jenkins X has one service that writes data to a persistent volume and is not backed up in cloud storage.
+With that said JayeX has one service that writes data to a persistent volume and is not backed up in cloud storage.
 The current use of Chartmuseuam to store helm charts for applications means if we need to recreate a cluster we will need to retrigger release pipelines for any application running in the staging or production cluster.

-The Jenkins X project itself does not use Chartmuseum, instead it uses Work Load Identity and [helm gcs plugin](https://github.com/hayorov/helm-gcs) to write directly to a GCP bucket.
-You could consider using this approach but as well Jenkins X will look to resolve this by adding OOTB support for buckets or other external repositories for charts.
+The JayeX project itself does not use Chartmuseum, instead it uses Work Load Identity and [helm gcs plugin](https://github.com/hayorov/helm-gcs) to write directly to a GCP bucket.
+You could consider using this approach but as well JayeX will look to resolve this by adding OOTB support for buckets or other external repositories for charts.

 For now you will need to modify your cluster git repository and remove the helmfile repository that points to the internal chartmuseum service.